aboul/aboul/README.md

 ### :muscle: Things I am doing or I'll do

+- Working on my self-hosted homelab (docker-compose/komodo and many services)
 - Play with Symfony
 - Learn Sylius development
 - Be more active on Github (as you'll see above, I just started :bowtie: )